 The United States remains committed to deepening its strategic partnership with Iraq and the Iraqi people.
 Under the Strategic Framework Agreement between Iraq and the United States, we remain dedicated to building Iraq’s defensive capabilities, providing security assistance, and working with Iraq to improve its stability and security – including through operations to prevent the reemergence of ISIS.
 U.S. security cooperation activities are enabling Iraqi Security Forces’ (ISF) ability to respond to threats and conduct counter-terrorism operations, while supporting the long-term development of a modern, accountable, and professional ISF capable of defending Iraq, its people, and its borders while upholding the rule of law.

-Starting in 2014, as ISIS emerged in Iraq, portions of FMF funding were redirected to urgent counterterrorism requirements.
-These funds were critical to Iraq’s efforts to defeat ISIS, demonstrating the flexibility and speed of Department of State security assistance programs.
-The programs funded through Department of State grant assistance continue to improve the security environment in Iraq.
+Since 2014, the U.S. Department of State provided Iraq with $1.2 billion in Foreign Military Financing (FMF) to improve Iraq’s long-term sustainment and logistics capabilities and fund ISF professionalization.
+As ISIS emerged in Iraq, portions of this FMF funding were redirected to urgent counterterrorism requirements.
+This assistance was critical to the success of Iraqi efforts to defeat ISIS, demonstrating the speed and flexibility of Department of State security assistance programs.
+This assistance continues to stabilize liberated areas and improve Iraq’s overall security environment.

-For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.
+For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, .